Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week4.md

     driver: local
 ```

--To connect to psql in my terminal I ran this command `psql -Upostgres --host localhost`
+- To connect to psql in my terminal I ran this command `psql -Upostgres --host localhost`

 Inserted my password , then I was connected to Postgres in my terminal.